maravtdm/i3_color3/README.md

 Theme : arc-gtk-theme arc-icon-theme

 #### How To :
-- put all files in your ~/.config directory
+- put alsi/ i3/ polybar/ termite/ in your ~/.config directory
 - put the bin/ directory in your ~/ and add /home/USER/bin to your path (i.e in your .bashrc) Switch theme by typing : blue, red or orange in a terminal Just need to reload i3 to have the right window border color ($mod+Shift+c in my i3 config file)